Life in limbo

 No surprise, the festivities are warmly endorsed by local bars, pubs and breweries.
 A good time is had by all.
 Although Bredo has yet to make his official views known, we assume he approves.

-Boomers in advertising and the frozen dead guy have much in common
+Boomers and the frozen dead guy have much in common

-Herr Morstøl is not alone in his cryogenic state: Boomers have also been shoved into in deep freeze.
+Herr Morstøl is not alone in his cryogenic state: Boomers have also been put on ice.

-In our case it is due to the prevailing mainstream brand marketing dogma that buying decisions of Americans over 50 are – like Bredo – frozen in time.
-A few of us may be tolerated a little longer, but after we move out of the 25-54 demo, except for age-specific and high ticket items, advertisers give us a permanent cold shoulder.
+In our case it is due to the mainstream brand marketing fiction that buying decisions of Americans over 50 are – like Bredo – frozen in time.
+A few of us may be tolerated a little longer, but after we move out of the 18-49 demo, except for age-specific and high ticket items, advertisers give us a permanent cold shoulder.

 Ironically, the only frozen thinking is this last-century theory itself.
 Boomers are actually America’s most adaptable generation; adaptability is a lifelong trait – part of our DNA.